-The Southwest Delta encompasses Zeeland, the Zuid-Holland islands, and the western part of Noord-Brabant.
+The Southwest Delta encompasses Zeeland, the Zuid-Holland islands, and the northwestern part of Noord-Brabant.
 Since the catastrophic flood in 1953, the Delta Works have offered protection and good infrastructure links.
-Yet they also present a number of challenges in terms of their impact on Nature, water quality, and the economy.
+Yet they also present a number of challenges in terms of their impact on nature, water quality, and the economy.

-With respect to future flood risk management and freshwater supply solutions, the focus of the authorities in the Southwest Delta is on safety, the economy, and ecology.
-The area has drawn up a preferential strategy to effect.
+With respect to future flood risk management and freshwater supply solutions, the focus of the authorities in the Southwest Delta is on interconnection in terms of safety, the economy, and ecology.
+The area has drawn up a preferential strategy to that effect.
 In the years ahead, emphasis will be placed on its elaboration.
 The region is exploring opportunities for an integrated approach to the measures.
 The Delta Decisions constitute the framework for the approach.

 Realising integral ambitions